 The white grape (also Geilweilerhof 33-13-113) is a new breed between ( Sylvaner x Riesling x Müller-Thurgau published according to 2012 DNA analysis, The crossing took place in 1930 by the breeder Peter Morio (1887-1960) at the Institute of Vine Breeding Geilweilerhof in Siebeldingen-Palatinate.
-Of the variety protection was granted in 1971.
-Incidentally, the same parents are also the variety Bacchus emerged.
-Optima was a crossing partner in the new breed Orion The very early ripening vine is resistant to falsification mildew but sensitive to frost and prone to Botrytis, It produces yellow-green, low-acid wines with a riesling-like aroma.
-In 2010, the variety occupied in Germany 59 hectares of vineyards, the trend is falling sharply.
-There are also small stocks in Austria.
+The variety protection was granted in 1971.
+Incidentally, the same parent is also the variety Bacchus emerged.
+Optima was a crossing partner in the new breed Orion The very early ripening vine is resistant to falsification mildew but sensitive to frost and prone to Botrytis, It produces yellow-green, low-acid wines with a Riesling-like aroma.
+In 2010, the variety occupied in Germany 59 hectares of vineyards, the tendency is sharply falling.
+Small stocks are also available in Austria.
 England (2 ha) and Canada (6 ha).